microsoft/GraphEngine/doc/DataAccess/index.md

 store identified by a _key_ you specified and load it back into your program later.
 A _key_ is a 64-bit integer; and the only native way of referencing a GE data object (or a _cell_ in the jargon of GE) is through such a _key_.
-Neverthless, other type of keys such as string keys can be easily realized by hashing the key to a 64-bit integer.
+Nevertheless, other type of keys such as string keys can be easily realized by hashing the key to a 64-bit integer.
 Note each key can at most be associated with one blob _value_; saving two blob values with the same key will cause one